Facts and Fancies of Atlantis

 But we must not fall into the error of thinking that the Atlanteans were one race only, or even a single nation.
 It is as though we were to lump all the nations of the 'West' together and call them all by the same name.
 The races that inhabited Atlantis during its long history were many and spawned countless nations, more varied indeed than would be the 'Europeans' were this name to be given indiscriminately to the different peoples of European descent existing all over the world.
 As we have seen in our discussions of The Oera Linda Book, the last of the Atlanteans were still mixed up with our races as recently as 4,000 years ago.
 This shows the enormous overlap of one race over another, as the older loses its characteristics and assumes the features of the younger.

-As we update this article in January 2017, several newspapers have reported on the discovery of 39 ingots of the mysterious metal alloy known as 'orichalcum' mentioned by Plato and other writers in connection with the metallurgical arts of Atlantis.
+When we last updated this article in January 2017, several newspapers have reported on the discovery of 39 ingots of the mysterious metal alloy known as 'orichalcum' mentioned by Plato and other writers in connection with the metallurgical arts of Atlantis.
 The discovery was made by Italian marine biologists on the seabed among the wreck of a trading vessel that sank 1,000 feet off the coast of the town of Gela, in southern Sicily 2,600 years ago.
 Analysis of the metal ingots revealed they were composed from an alloy of copper and zinc with traces of nickel, lead and iron.
 Zhirov notes that both Homer and Hesiod refer to this metal, as does Ibycus, the 6th century BC poet, who compares its appearance to gold.
-Even today, the Greek population of Cyprus still call the locally produced copper
+Even today, the Greek population of Cyprus still call the locally produced copper oreichalkos, demonstrating if nothing else, that the legacy of Atlantis is still very much with us today.

 Here we must call a halt to our survey of the facts and fancies of Atlantis.
-We hope it has given you much food for thought and encourages you to delve more deeply into the subject, for there are many aspects of atlanteology we have not had the time or space to even mention in this brief article.
+We hope it has given you much food for thought and encourages you to delve more deeply into the subject.
+In our follow-up article, published in July 2018, we discuss Plato's story of Atlantis and what the 20th century writer, Rider Haggard, had to say about some of arts and sciences which the Atlanteans developed.